nwdigitalradio/n7nix/DRAWS_CONFIG.md

 * This will run a script that sets up AX.25, direwolf & systemd

-* Now reboot your RPi & [verify your installation is working properly](https://github.com/nwdigitalradio/n7nix/blob/master/VERIFY_CONFIG.md)
+* **Now reboot your RPi** & [verify your installation is working properly](https://github.com/nwdigitalradio/n7nix/blob/master/VERIFY_CONFIG.md)

 ###### More program options

-* After confirming that the core functionality works you can configure rmsgw, paclink-unix or some other packet program that requires direwolf ie.:
+* After confirming that the core functionality works you can configure rmsgw, paclink-unix or some other packet program that requires direwolf:

 ```bash
 ./app_config.sh rmsgw
 ./app_config.sh plu
 ```

-* If you want to run some other program that does NOT use direwolf then do this:
+* If you want to run some other program that does NOT use direwolf like: jscall, wsjtx, fldigi, then do this:
 ```bash
 cd
 cd bin